What I Did: How To Cure Hashimoto’s Naturally

 1. You must eliminate inflammatory foods

 Since you probably don’t know which food or combination of foods is contributing to your symptoms, an elimination diet is absolutely necessary.
 Even eliminating foods that are otherwise healthy is necessary since certain components of them are leaking out from your gut and into your bloodstream, prompting autoimmune attacks.
-I found relief after doing the AutoImmune Protocol (AIP) for two months.
+I found relief after doing the AutoImmune Protocol (AIP), a style of eating attributed to scientist Loren Cordain, PhD who discovered that certain foods can sometimes trigger inflammation in people with autoimmune disease, for two months.
 Some people need 6 months on it.
 It all depends on your body.
 The diet eliminates gluten, dairy, soy, alcohol, caffeine, grains even wheat, rice and lentils, the nightshade family (which is actually a huge trigger for many surprisingly), nuts, eggs, shellfish, fried and/or processed foods and excess sugar.
 Even more than a handful of fruit in a day is not recommended.